 Get Your Card Soon & Spend Responsibly

-Applying for a new travel rewards card soon should give you ample time to get the card in your hands for Black Friday on Nov.
-24.
+Applying for a new travel rewards card soon should give you enough time to get the card in your hands for all your holiday shopping.

-Most new cards take about five to seven business days to arrive – though some will give you an instant digital card number upon approval.
+Most new cards take about a week (or less) to arrive – though some will give you an instant digital card number upon approval.
 Either way, that timing is crucial: The easiest way to earn a boatload of points and miles is by earning an initial welcome bonus.
 The spending requirements vary wildly from card to card, from just $500 in spending over the first three months to as much as $15,000 or more in a three to six-month span.

 Keep in mind: The clock is ticking.
 The three-to-six-month timeline to meet a minimum spending requirement starts from the moment you're approved – not from the day you receive your card.